McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 We can use `git checkout` not only to switch to the latest version of a file, but any version that we have committed.
-In this case, since we also didn't commit our deletion, it was not even added to the history and that version of our file would have been lost.
+In this case, since we also didn't commit our deletion, it was not even added to the history and that version of our file would be lost.

 ### ![Exercise](pics/exercise.jpg) Exercise: Practice using `git checkout`